 - Vegan: Replace cheese with vegan cheese or add Instant Pot refried beans.

 - Protein boost: To keep vegetarian, add crumbled or diced tofu.
-Make sure to squeeze well, unless using leftover crispy pan fried tofu.
+Make sure to squeeze it well unless using leftover fried tofu.

 - Add avocado: For added creaminess, add diced avocado to the veggie mix.